 Match battery expectations to your routine

-- If you’re frequently away from outlets, look for strong real-world endurance (not just a marketing number).
+- If you’re often away from outlets, look for strong real-world endurance, not just a marketing number.

-- If you’re mostly at home or in predictable plug-in situations, you can give up some battery for other strengths.
+- If you’re mostly at home or in predictable plug-in situations, you can trade some battery life for other strengths.

 -